NotationCapital/Operating-Manual/README.md

 ## Why We Exist

-__Our mission is to be the most helpful venture firm in the world for product-obsessed founding teams on day 0 of a new startup__.
+__Our mission is to increase the odds of success for product-obsessed founding teams on day 0 of a new startup__.
 We believe all the glory is in working with founders before what they’re building becomes obviously of value, even if it means investing in products and markets that (initially) seem fringe.

 We invest in about 8 new startups per year that tend to be tech heavy, scalable software products, often based in NYC, but more selectively in Tier 2 ecosystems such as Boston, Toronto, and LA.